 Waste minimisation fund

-We have an important role in managing waste, reducing the harm waste can cause, and encouraging communities and businesses to reduce their waste.
-Achieving waste minimisation through the reduction of waste and the reuse, recycling and recovery of waste and diverted material.
+We have an important role in managing waste, reducing the harm waste can cause and encouraging communities and businesses to reduce their waste.

-We receive funds from the national waste levy - a levy imposed on all waste going to landfill, to minimise waste to landfill.
+We receive funds from the national waste levy - a government charge for all waste going to landfill.

-Our Waste Management and Minimisation Plan supports a local contestable waste minimisation fund to support new initiatives.
+Our Waste Management and Minimisation Plan includes a local Waste Minimisation Fund to support new initiatives.

 Apply for funding for a new waste minimisation project

-Funding is available for new projects that contribute to waste minimisation, avoid harm and improve resource efficiency.
+Funding is for new projects that contribute to waste minimisation, avoid harm and improve resource efficiency.

-- You need to include budget information that outlines the total cost of your project and the specific items for this funding.
+Applications must include budget information that outlines the total cost of your project and the specific items requiring funding.

-- If successful for funding, you will be required to sign a project agreement.
+If successful, you'll be required to sign a project agreement.

-You will need to submit interim and final reports to be eligible for project funding
+You must submit interim and final reports to be eligible for funding

-If you receive funding for your project, you must acknowledge Gisborne District Council's support in all your promotion of the project.
+If you receive funding, Gisborne District Council's support must be recognised in all your project promotion.

 Glossary of terms

-- includes a type of waste that is defined by its composition or source, for example, organic waste, electronic waste, or construction and demolition waste; and
+- a type of waste that's defined by its composition or source, for example organic waste, electronic waste or construction and demolition waste

-- to avoid doubt, includes any component or element of diverted material, if the component or element is disposed of or discarded.
+- any component or element of diverted material, if the component or element is disposed of or discarded.

-- anything that is no longer required for its original purpose and, but for commercial or other waste minimisation activities, would be disposed of or discarded.
+- anything that's no longer required for its original purpose and, but for commercial or other waste minimisation activities, would be disposed of or discarded.

-- lessening waste generation, including by using products more efficiently or by redesigning products; and
+- lessening waste generation, including by using products more efficiently or by redesigning products

-- in relation to a product, lessening waste generation in relation to the product.
+- lessening waste generation in relation to the product.

 - the reprocessing of waste or diverted material to produce new materials.

-- means extraction of materials or energy from waste or diverted material for further use or processing; and
+- extraction of materials or energy from waste or diverted material for further use or processing

-- includes making waste or diverted material into compost
+- making waste or diverted material into compost